kuzko/seedbox-from-scratch/README.md

 This is a script I've being working for some time now.
 I decided to share it here because it has some good things to add:

-* A multi-user enviroment, you'll have scripts to add and delete users.
+* A multi-user environment, you'll have scripts to add and delete users.
 * Linux Quota, to control how much space every user can use in your box.

 ## Installed software